You can take some purposeful steps at home to help your child succeed in school, just like I did.

 2) Start hiring private providers to fill in the gaps with proven remedial programs,

-3) Do it yourself.
+3) Do it yourself (not as difficult as you may think).
 You CAN help your child at home when you’re armed with the right information and proven programs, whether you provide part-time help in addition to traditional school, or whether you choose to immerse your child in a proven educational program at home.
+You can homeschool learning disabilities right out the window!

 I’ve taken all three steps, from going through the Georgia Advocacy Office’s Parent Leadership Support Program to learn about special education advocacy, to advocating at my child’s school, hiring professionals to provide instruction I didn’t think I could handle, to ultimately doing it myself.